2017-2018 Housing Procedures, Rules and Schedule

 WHAT YOU NEED TO DO

-All rising juniors and seniors in Silliman are expected to opt in or out of the housing lottery by Wednesday, March 8, 2017, via a Google spreadsheet that the Housing Committee will circulate to their classes.
+All rising juniors and seniors in Silliman are expected to opt in or out of the housing lottery by Friday, March 9, 2018, via a Doodle Poll that the Dean’s office will circulate to these classes.
 Note that all sophomores must live on campus, unless they are married or over 21 years of age.

 *Students failing to attend their housing draw will draw last in their class lottery.